puppetlabs/puppet-docs/source/pe/3.2/quick_start.markdown

 ![The console's add classes button][classbutton]

-* Locate the `ntp` class in the list of classes, and click its checkbox to select it; do the same for the `registry` class.
-When both are selected, click the "Add selected classes" button at the bottom of the page.
+* Locate the `ntp` class in the list of classes, and click its checkbox to select it.
+Click the "Add selected classes" button at the bottom of the page.

 ![the add class field][add_ntp]